10 Reasons To Relocate To Las Vegas

 9. Everyone Will Visit You Here

-With over 42 million visitors a year and a booming national economy, friends and family will be coming to visit – especially at New Year’s when hotel rates triple.
-After 32 years in town, I’d go to bed at night and give guests my car keys.
-How many times can you tour Hoover Dam in a year?
+With over 42 million visitors in 2019, chances are that you have friends who are among them.
+If not, they’ll visit within the year.
+For New Year’s Eve, when there isn’t a hotel room available, you may have a full house.
+After 33 years in town, I now go to bed at night and give our guests my car keys.
+How many times can you tour Hoover Dam in a year or watch the Bellagio Fountains?

 Top 5 Reasons

-The Las Vegas Valley averages 310 sunny days a year, and 26.5 rain days with a total of 4.2 inches a year.
-The coldest month is December with an average high of 56.7 and a low of 38.7 degrees.
+The Las Vegas Valley averages 310 sunny days a year and 26.5 rainy days with a total annual rainfall of 4.2 inches.
+The coldest month is December, with an average high of 56.7 and a low of 38.7 degrees.
 The hottest month is July with an average high of 104.1 and a low of 81 degrees.
 There are no tornados, hurricanes, tsunamis or wildfires.
-We do have wind but nothin extreme.
+We do have wind but nothing extreme.
 As a So.
 Cal. girl, I know earthquakes.
-Since I moved to Vegas I’ve felt 5 and they were barely noticeable.
+Since I moved to Vegas in 1993, I’ve felt 5 that were barely noticeable.

 Las Vegas Valley is geared toward families, retirees, and singles.
 The strip is not where we live- but we can visit.
 There are variety and diversity everywhere you look.
-The Valley has many great schools, neighborhoods have fabulous parks with amenities and walking and bicycle paths.
+The Valley has many great schools – opening 1 a month for the last 30 years.
+Neighborhoods have fabulous parks with amenities and walking trails.
+Specialized sports-themed parks and bicycle paths.
 Communities have large recreation facilities with events and organized sports.
 The Library System is one of the best in the country.
-With eclectic shopping, over 500 churches, a city choir, and orchestra, plays, cultural events, dancing, gyms, museums, and professional sports, you’ll never get bored!
+With eclectic shopping, over 500 churches, a city choir and orchestra, plays, cultural events, dancing, gyms, museums, and professional sports, you’ll never get bored!
 Our family loves all the fun and unique things to do and the unique places we can celebrate birthdays.

 The Number 1 Reason To Relocate To Las Vegas

-The economy is thriving, you can move into a great house and enjoy over 300 sunny days a year.
-Bring Mom and Dad to town to live in a fun, affordable, and active retirement community.
-The business and employment outlooks are great, and everyone will visit because there’s always something to do!
+The Las Vegas housing boom continues.
+You can move into a great house in the Las Vegas Valley and enjoy over 300 sunny days a year.
+Bring Mom and Dad to town to live in a fun, affordable, active adult retirement community.
+With multiple businesses hiring, employment possibilities are looking good!
+Be warned; everyone will visit you frequently because there’s always something to do in Las Vegas!

-Since you’re no longer paying State Income Tax you have approx. 10% more money to spend traveling, eating out, going to shows and saving for the kids’ college and your retirement.
-You’ll spend less time commuting and more time walking, hiking and enjoying social activities.
+Since you’re no longer paying State Income Tax, you have approx. 10% more money to spend traveling, eating out, going to shows, or saving for the kids’ college and your retirement.
+You’ll spend less time commuting and more time walking, hiking, and enjoying social activities.
+What kind of lifestyle do you want to have in Las Vegas?

 Give us a call today and start planning your transition.